Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Introduction

 The CAA has been interpreted as a possible sign for the violation of the CKM unitarity~\cite{Belfatto:2019swo,Cheung:2020vqm, Felkl:2021qdn,Belfatto:2021jhf,Branco:2021vhs}, which is one of the {pillars} of the SM.
 However, it can also be resolved keeping the CKM unitarity intact, provided lepton flavor universality (LFU) violating NP couplings of $W$ bosons to leptons are invoked~\cite{Coutinho:2019aiy,Crivellin:2020lzu}.
 The latter resolution, in its simplest form, is in tension with the electroweak precision (EWP) {observables}~\cite{Kirk:2020wdk}, since the $SU(2)_L$ symmetry of SM also mandates NP couplings to the $Z$ boson.
 The most natural way to alleviate this tension is to have additional sources of gauge-invariant couplings of the $Z$ boson to the left-handed leptons~\cite{Alok:2020jod}.
-The connection between CAA and other observables has been studied in Refs.~ \cite{Crivellin:2021bkd, Crivellin:2021rbf, Crivellin:2021njn, Crivellin:2020klg}.
+The connection between CAA and other observables has been studied in Refs.~\cite{Crivellin:2021bkd, Crivellin:2021rbf, Crivellin:2021njn, Crivellin:2020klg}.

+A measurement of the ratio ${\rm BR}(K \to \pi \mu \bar \nu)/{\rm BR}(K \to \mu \bar \nu)$, possible at the NA62 experiment, can help to determine whether the current tensions are due to possible physics beyond the SM or experimental issues \cite{Cirigliano:2022yyo}.
+Future improvements in the calculations of nuclear corrections can also impact the extent of CAA \cite{Hardy:2020qwl, Gorchtein:2018fxl, Seng:2022inj}.

+In this work, we address the CAA in the SMEFT framework, specifically focusing on the pure leptonic operators at the NP scale.
+We systematically study the impact of these operators on CAA through the SMEFT renormalization-group running effects.
+As an example, we also study models involving a $Z'$ boson.
+With non-universal leptonic couplings, a $Z'$ can give rise to leptonic SMEFT operators at the NP scale after it has been integrated out.
+Such a $Z'$ model having minimal couplings to the leptons, bottom and strange quarks is well known to be able to address the $B$ anomalies \cite{Alok:2017sui, DiChiara:2017cjq}.
+Therefore, $Z'$ models have potential to address the CAA and $B$-anomalies simultaneously\footnote{Note that the latest LHCb results suggest that the lepton flavor universality violating observables $R_{K^{(*)}}$ \cite{LHCb:2022zom} are consistent with the SM.
+However, the other $B$-anomalies in the branching fractions and angular observables still exist \cite{Alguero:2023jeh}.}.

-In this work, we shall use the language of SMEFT to point out a minimal set of effective NP operators that can account for the CAA.
-We further show that the model with a $Z'$ boson is a natural candidate for such an explanation, and that such a model may also be able to account for another the LFU-violating anomaly, $R_{K^{(*)}}$, at the same time.
+This work is organized as follows.
+In sec.~\ref{caa}, we use the effective field theory language and derive a general expression for the observable $R(V_{us})$ in terms of SMEFT operators at the electroweak scale.
+We also study how pure leptonic operators can generate the operators that contribute to $R(V_{us})$ through RG running effects.
+In sec.~\ref{Zp}, we show that the model with a $Z'$ boson is a viable candidate for such an explanation, and that such a model may also be able to account for $b \to s \mu^+ \mu^-$ data at the same time.
+We present constraints from experimental measurements on such a generic $Z'$ model and present our fit results in sec.~\ref{results}.
+We summarize our findings in sec.~\ref{summary}.